 The Hanna Emergency Management Agency is comprised of representatives from local industry, education, health agencies, first responder agencies (FIRE, EMS, RCMP, etc.), Non-Government Organizations, Non-Profit Organization’s, the Town, (Public Works, FCSS) as well as surrounding communities through mutual aid agreements.

-Major emergencies such as severe weather (tornadoes, blizzards, etc.), explosions, major fires, dangerous or hazardous goods spills, pandemics and even acts of terrorism would be dealt with by this comprehensive agency.
+Major emergencies such as severe weather (tornadoes, blizzards, etc.), explosions, major fires, dangerous or hazardous goods spills, pandemics, and even acts of terrorism would be dealt with by this comprehensive agency.

 Hannas Town Council appoints an Emergency Management Committee to oversee the Agency.
 This committee is comprised of the Mayor and two appointed Council members and is responsible for setting policy and dealing with budget issues.

 The Town also has a Director of Disaster Social Services who oversees the Disaster Social Services Emergency Plan, which is an annex to the Municipal Emergency Plan.
-This plan primarily deals with issues associated with the people and pets aspect of a major emergency or disaster where, for example, events such as evacuation of ones home might become necessary.
+This plan primarily deals with issues associated with the people and pets aspect of a major emergency or disaster where, for example, events such as the evacuation of a home might become necessary.

 REMEMBER FOR ALL EMERGENCIES DIAL 911 and ask for the appropriate agency – POLICE, FIRE or AMBULANCE.